Introduction

 NCD First Flow

-This is a preconfigured flow, meaning it is ready to receive data from the NCD sensors.
-When a new NCD sensor connects to the wireless network and sends data, the “Wireless Gateway” node automatically receives and processes the message.
-It then sends the message through its output terminal, and the message flows through the connection cable to the “Debug” node.
-This node receives the message and displays it in JSON format inside the “Debug” window on the right side of the Node-RED editor.
+This is a preconfigured flow, meaning it is ready to receive data from NCD sensors.
+When a new NCD sensor connects to the DigiMesh wireless network and transmits data, the “Wireless Gateway” node automatically receives and processes the message.
+It then sends the message through its output terminal, allowing it to flow through the virtual connection cable to the “Debug” node.
+This node receives the message and displays it in the Debug window on the right side of the Node-RED editor.

-You need to make the necessary configurations in order to work with the Modem (USB or Ethernet), your PC and Node-RED.
-It is necessary to configure the “Wireless Gateway” node to specify the physical port through which the PC will communicate with the Industrial IoT Wireless Modem.
+Once you have installed Node-RED and the NCD Library, you’ll need to make the necessary configurations to enable communication between the Modem (USB or Ethernet), your PC, and Node-RED.
+Specifically, you need to configure the “Wireless Gateway” node to specify the physical port through which the PC will communicate with the Industrial IoT Wireless Modem.

 To configure this, follow these steps: